Get ‘Em…Keep ‘Em… ENGAGE ‘Em…

 As leaders, we want the people who work for us to share our vision.
 When they buy into the company mission, they can better deliver a high standard of customer service.
 In the end, the employees themselves want that same feeling of cohesion and belonging to something bigger than themselves.

 A big part of that is making sure employees have access to consistent brand messages that they can communicate to others as they make a real impact, and thus feel confident in their job performance.
-When your people are engaged like that — well, it’s a beautiful thing.
+When your people reach that level of engagement — well, it’s a beautiful thing.

 But it doesn’t always happen that way, and if it does happen, it didn’t get that way by accident.
-So, what are the secrets for bringing your employees to a place where they’re fully engaged?
+So, what’s the secret for bringing your employees to a place where engagement stays high?

 What is Engagement?

 GP Strategies, a consulting firm, uses a scale to classify employee engagement.
 It’s based on two factors: the level of employee contribution and the level of employee individual satisfaction.
 They say that a highly-engaged employee delivers what their employer needs, while getting what they want from the relationship.
 Likewise, the less-engaged employee is missing some characteristic of those two measurements.

-As a leader in your home improvement company, your challenge is to help control this dynamic, so that all your employees can be more fully engaged and help drive forward your mission.
+As a leader in your home improvement company, your challenge is to help control this dynamic.
+This helps improve engagement and drives your mission forward.
 But it takes more than a survey and a couple of HR initiatives to get to that point.
 To really develop sustainable employee engagement, you have to make it a priority every day.
 That priority needs to begin long before an employee even joins your team.
 That means making sure you find the right individuals to work for your company.